startxfr/sxapi-core/docs/resources/README.md

 ## Using a resource

-If you wan't to have sample config for various resources, you can visit [sxapi-sample project](https://github.com/startxfr/sxapi-sample/tree/dev/samples)
+If you wan't to see sample sxapi.json config for various resources, you can visit [sxapi-sample project](https://github.com/startxfr/sxapi-sample/tree/dev/samples)

-### Declaring a resource in your config file
+### Declaring a resource in your sxapi.json

-Resources are referenced within the ```resources``` key in config file.
+Resources are referenced within the ```resources``` key in sxapi.json.
 This object reference, with and *resource-id*, all resources available in you API.
 You have to read resource documentation to know required or available configuration parameters.

 ```json
 {